SAP-samples/cap-local-development-workshop/exercises/03/README.md

 But we can do better.
 Why not grab and store some "real" data from the actual service, and use it when we mock?

+👉 First, stop the mock server process again.

+> Remember that the monitor-and-auto-restart feature comes with `cds watch`, not `cds mock`; that's why we're stopping and starting the `cds mock` server.

-👉 First, remove the CSV file we just generated:
+👉 Now, remove the CSV file we just generated:

 ```bash
 rm srv/external/data/northbreeze-Suppliers.csv